 Use the same photo across your social profiles to make it easy for your followers to find you and connect with you on other platforms – especially if you have a common name.

 If you can’t decide which photo to use, poll your audience!
 Post your top 3 photos you are considering and invite your followers to cast their vote.
 Crowdsourcing the decision is a great opportunity to engage with your followers.
 I’ve done this and the photo that my followers liked the best was different than the one that I would have chosen.

 2. Create a header photo that showcases what you do

 Your header photo is one of the first things people see when they click to your profile.
 You don’t have to be a graphic designer to create your own professional looking header image.
-I used Canva.com to create mine.
+I used Canva.com to create mine, for instance.
 Canva has great templates available that you can simply add your own photos and text to.
 Similar to your profile photo, try to use a consistent header image for all of your social media channels.

 3. Write a power bio to introduce yourself to potential followers

-You bio is the 160-character, Twitter version of your elevator pitch.
+Your bio is the 160-character, Twitter version of your elevator pitch.
 It is your first opportunity to tell visitors who you are, what you do, and what you post about.
-Optimizing your bio to make it informative and intriguing helps you to create a good first impression and begin building a relationship with your potential followers.
+Optimizing your Twitter bio to make it informative and intriguing helps you to create a good first impression and begin building a relationship with your potential followers.
 It is also a best practice to disclose your business or the company you work for in your bio if you tweet about your products or services.